Table of contents

 If you have a rain jacket that has down or fleece insulation, the process to wash and reapply DWR is a little different.
 The first thing you always want to do is read the instruction label on the rain gear, as this should dictate the process.

-FLEECE-LINED RAIN GEAR:
+FLEECE-LINED RAIN GEAR

-DOWN-LINED RAIN GEAR:
+DOWN-LINED RAIN GEAR

 You’ll need two products for this: Down Wash and Spray-On DWR or Down Proof (read below).
 First, wash your gear with the down wash according to the directions.
 If you need more clarification, check our our article on How to Wash a Down Coat.
-Next, you need to reapply the DWR.
-There’s no need to dry garments before applying DWR.
-For spray-on DWR, find a flat surface and lay a protective barrier such as cardboard down so you don’t harm your surface.
-Lay your rain gear flat and close up all the zippers.
-Hold the bottle 6 inches away, and spray the garment evenly on the outside fabric, ensuring that no areas are missed.
-Wait two minutes and then dab way any residual product with a damp cloth.
-Air dry or tumble dry on low setting, if the care label allows.
-We recommend tumble drying when possible because down garments take a very long time to dry.
+Next, reapply the DWR.
+As above, no need to dry gear beforehand.
+For spray-on DWR, put down a protective barrier such as cardboard on a flat work surface.
+Lay your rain gear flat and close all the zippers.
+Holding the bottle six inches away, spray the outside of the garment evenly and thoroughly.
+Wait two minutes and then dab way any extra coating with a damp cloth.
+Air dry or tumble dry on low (according to care instructions).
+Where possible, we recommend tumble drying since down takes a very long time to dry.

-DOWN PROOF:
+DOWN PROOF

 More Information